Stevan06v/python-project-structuring/README.md

 pip install -e .
 ```

-HINT: `-e` stands for editable and `.` references the current directory. `-e` ensures that after you edit your code a rerun is not of `pip install -e .` is not necessary.
+HINT: `-e` stands for editable and `.` references the current directory. `-e` ensures that after you edit your code a rerun of `pip install -e .` is not necessary.
 Mind that `-e` does not check if changes are made in the `pyproject.toml`-file.
 After changing something in that file rerun:

 ```bash
 pip install -e .